-Medical Plan / Monthly Rates Employee + Spouse Employee + Children Family 4 - 4 1) Anthem High Option PPO (MSPH) \$823 \$1,646 \$1,481 \$2,469 2) United Healthcare Choice Plus (MMUP) 825 1,650 1,485 2,475 3) Anthem PPO 80/60 (MSPZ) 728 1,456 1,310 2,184 4) Cigna Open Access Plus (MGOP) 728 1,456 1,310 2,184 UPMC in-network plan comparable to Anthem 80/60 plan 5) Anthem BCBS CDHP-20 w/ HSA (MHDE) 572 1,144 1,030 1,716 Consumer Directed Health Plan (previously known as HDHP) 6) Cigna CDHP-20 w/ HSA (MHDC) 572 1,144 1,030 1,716 Consumer Directed Health Plan (previously known as HDHP) 7) Anthem PPO MS 80/60 (MSG3) 596 1,192 1,073 1,788 Employees age 65 or older
+Medical & Dental Plans / Monthly Rates Single Employee + Spouse Employee + Children Family 1) Anthem High Option PPO (MSPH) \$887 \$1,774 \$1,597 \$2,661 2) Cigna Open Access Plus In-Network (MGIN) UPMC in-network plan comparable to Anthem High Opt PPO 887 1,774 1,597 2,661 3) Anthem PPO 80/60 (MSPZ) 783 1,566 1,409 2,349 4) Cigna Open Access Plus (MGOP) 783 1,566 1,409 2,349 UPMC in-network plan comparable to Anthem 80/60 plan 5) Anthem BCBS CDHP-20 w/ HSA (MHDE) 615 1,230 1,107 1,845 Consumer Directed Health Plan (previously known as HDHP) 6) Cigna CDHP-20 w/ HSA (MHDC) 615 1,230 1,107 1,845 Consumer Directed Health Plan (previously known as HDHP) 7) Anthem PPO MS 80/60 (MSG3) 641 1,282 1,154 1,923 Employees age 65 or older 8) DENTAL & ORTHO - 25/75 (DD25) 42 84 76 126

-Minimum Medical Premium Allowance (MPA): Each parish or other employing organization is required to allocate and fund a minimum Medical Premium Allowance ("MPA") of \$728 per month to provide medical coverage for the Employee.
+Minimum Medical Premium Allowance (MPA): Each parish or other employing organization is required to allocate and fund a minimum Medical Premium Allowance ("MPA") of \$783 per month to provide medical coverage for the Employee.
 In circumstances where the Employee elects a medical coverage which is less expensive than the MPA, the difference in cost is to be provided to the Employee in the form of a contribution to a Health Savings Account ("HSA") which can then be used by the Employee to cover medical deductibles and copays required by the plan design chosen.
 In circumstances where the Employee elects a medical coverage which is more expensive than the MPA, the Employee will be responsible to pay the cost difference through after-tax payroll deduction each month unless the parish reaches a negotiated arrangement with the Employee to provide a higher MPA above the minimum requirement stated above, up to and including full premium payment covered by the parish.
 MPAs set by the parish may be negotiated at higher levels of allowance as long as there is parity between Clergy and Lay Employees.

 Medical Plan Options with Health Savings Accounts (HSA): Placing money into an HSA, in conjunction with a CDHP, is an effective way to manage out-of-pocket costs because employees can set aside funds to be used for qualifying medical expenses, such as deductibles and copays, on a pre-tax basis.
 For parishes that choose to provide more than the minimum coverage, such a parish-provided contribution is possible with no added cost since a CDHP option has a much lower cost than other plans.
-The annual cost of family coverage for the CDHP plans is over \$5,600 cheaper (\$450 monthly) than the 80/60 plans and over \$9,000 cheaper (\$750 monthly) than the high-option plans.
-As an example, the parish could contribute \$5,450, the full amount of the family deductible, to the employee's HSA in exchange for enrolling in the lower cost CDHP, and the parish will still save \$3,550 per year in medical premium cost.
+Family coverage in the CDHP plans results in savings of \$9,800 (\$816 per month) as compared to the high-option plans and \$6,000 (\$504 per month) as compared to the 80/60 plans.
+As an example, the parish could contribute \$5,450, the full amount of the family deductible, to the employee's HSA in exchange for enrolling in the CDHP, and the parish would save \$4,342 per year in medical premium cost.
 The employee wins because he/she pays less out of own pocket and keeps any unused HSA balance at year-end, and the parish wins by saving annual medical premium expenses.
 It may also be an attractive option to provide a parish contribution early in the calendar year so that any medical expenses incurred could be managed with available HSA funds.